kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

-# Changes Introduced in APIRule v2alpha1 and v2
+# Changes Introduced in APIRule v2

 Learn about the changes that APIRule v2 introduces and the actions you must take to adjust your `v1beta1` resources.